Definición de mind en inglés:

 - He obviously had this particular project in mind for some time, and had given a great deal of thought to what he wanted to accomplish.

-- 9.1Intend: I had it in mind to ask you to work for meMás ejemplos en oraciones
+- 10.1Intend to do something: I had it in mind to ask you to work for meMás ejemplos en oraciones

 - Even so, it was a bit of a blow to be dropped for the Scottish match, though Eddie probably had it in mind to give Johnny O'Connor a game.